 How do you get started in elder law?

 - As with any area of law, you are going to need to know the rules.
-You are going to need to read some federal statutes and your state Medicaid eligibility manual.
+You should read some federal statutes and your state Medicaid eligibility manual.
 You are going to need to learn about trusts, wills, and powers of attorney.
 WealthCounsel has bountiful resources at your fingertips.
 Members can access a plethora of educational webinars covering various topics in elder law, including trust drafting, taxation, and administration.
-There is a community listserv that can help with planning-type questions.
-And Elder Docx, WealthCounsel’s document-drafting software, makes drafting trusts, wills, and powers of attorney simple and time effective.
+There is a community listserv that can help with planning questions.
+And Elder Docx, WealthCounsel’s document-drafting software, makes drafting trusts, wills, and powers of attorney simple and time-effective.

 - Decide what areas of elder law cases you want to focus on.
 You can choose to practice in all areas, or just some areas.
 This decision will involve knowing what skills you have, what types of cases you would like to work on, and the client demographic in your area.

 - Figure out how your firm going to charge elder law clients.
 Will it be a flat fee, by the hour, or hybrid?
-One way some practitioners choose to charge clients is to charge a flat fee for analyzing the client’s case and creating the case roadmap letter (this is the Medicaid Asset Protection Letter in Elder Docx!) and then if the client chooses to proceed to implement that roadmap, additional fees will be incurred.
+Some practitioners choose to charge clients with a flat fee for analyzing the client’s case and creating the case roadmap letter (this is the Medicaid Asset Protection Letter in Elder Docx), and then if the client chooses to implement that roadmap, additional fees will be incurred.
 This way, the attorney isn’t giving advice for free and the client can rest easy knowing exactly how their case will proceed before incurring the larger charges.

 - You’ll need a marketing plan.
 Now that you have the proper knowledge and have decided on a pricing plan, it’s time to let people know about it!
 Make posts to all your firm’s social media accounts, update your website, send mailers to current clients, contact referral sources, and market to new clients.